rs/rest-layer-mongo/README.md

 ```

 You may want to create a many mongo handlers as you have resources as long as you want each resources in a different collection.
 You can share the same `mgo` session across all you handlers.

+### Object ID

+This package also provides a REST Layer [schema.Validator](https://godoc.org/github.com/rs/rest-layer/schema#Validator) for MongoDB ObjectIDs.
+This validator ensures proper binary serialization of the Object ID in the database for space efficiency.

+You may reference this validator using [mongo.ObjectID](https://godoc.org/github.com/rs/rest-layer-mongo#ObjectID) as [schema.Field](https://godoc.org/github.com/rs/rest-layer/schema#Field).

+A `mongo.NewObjectID` field hook and `mongo.ObjectIDField` helper are also provided.